cjcodeproj/vtmedia-schema/README.md

 The templates directory has sample templates that can be copied and used as a baseline for data entry.

+## Installation

+See the [installation.md](notes/installation.md) file for installation instructions.

 ## Movie List
 ```
 Title                                              Year Runtime  Genre